wonderbrian/bingobot/README.md

 You can find someone's user ID by entering `\@username-mention` into chat.

+## Bot Commands
+Or "I should have built a `help` command"

+* `roll` - Roll Bingo card up to `maxRolls` times.
+* `mypredictions` - List the predictions on your card.
+Confirmed predictions are indicated.
+* `mycard` - Display in traditional Bingo format
+* `confirm` - Confirm predictions on existing Bingo cards.

 ## Dependencies
 bingobot requires `./config.json` and `./predictions.txt` to play.